Get

 • Shopping carts

-Allow your Corgi to approach and interact with these objects at their own pace.
+Allow your Corgi to approach, and interact with these objects at their own pace.
 If they seem scared or uncomfortable, don’t force them to interact with it.
 Instead, give them time to adjust and become comfortable with the item.

 People and Dogs

-Now comes the fun part—introducing your Corgi to other people and dogs!
+Now comes the fun part: introducing your Corgi to other people and dogs!
 When starting, look for calm, friendly people with whom your pet can interact.
 Let them approach each other and give your pet time to adjust.
 If they are uncomfortable, take a break and try again later.

 Once your Corgi is comfortable with people, start introducing them to other dogs.
 You can do this by taking them for a walk in an area with other dogs or attending puppy classes.
+Start with a single dog first, and watch your pet’s reaction to ensure that they’re comfortable.
+If your pet is getting too excited, take a break for them to calm down.

 How to Use Positive Reinforcement to Socialize Your Corgi